 The essential oil of the hyssop plant can be used in several ways.
 It can be applied topically on your skin or inhaled through a diffuser or vaporizer.
 Below are some ways to enjoy the benefits of this essential oil:

-- Relieve fatigue, stress, and even any type of body pain — Add 2 drops of hyssop oil to your bath water, preferably warm.
+• Help relieve fatigue, stress and even any type of body pain — Add two drops of hyssop oil to your bath water, preferably warm.
 Taking a bath in hyssop oil infused water may also contribute to a peaceful night’s rest.

-- Address menstrual discomfort or menopausal symptoms — Mix 3 drops of hyssop oil with a carrier oil and use the mixture as a massage oil on your abdomen.
+• Possibly address menstrual discomfort or menopausal symptoms — Mix three drops of hyssop oil with a carrier oil and use the mixture as a massage oil on your abdomen.

-- Reduce pain as massage oil — Similar to the previous suggestion, use 3 drops of this oil blended with a carrier oil and massage on painful muscles.
+• Help reduce pain as massage oil — Similar to the previous suggestion, use three drops of this oil blended with a carrier oil and massage on painful muscles.
 Rubbing the mixture on your stomach may also relieve gastrointestinal discomfort caused by indigestion and gas.

-- Lower fever — Massaging 2 drops of this herbal oil with one milliliter of coconut oil on the soles of your feet may help reduce fever.
+• Aid in lowering fever — Massaging two drops of this herbal oil with 1 milliliter of coconut oil on the soles of your feet may help reduce fever.

-- Clear clogged respiratory tracts — When inhaled, hyssop oil can ease nasal congestion, breathing difficulties, colds, and cough.
-Use 2 drops in steam inhalation.
-You may also apply 2 drops of hyssop oil mixed with vapor rub onto your chest to induce the oil’s expectorant effect.
+• Help clear clogged respiratory tracts — When inhaled, hyssop oil can ease nasal congestion, breathing difficulties, colds and cough.
+Use two drops in steam inhalation.
+You may also apply two drops of hyssop oil mixed with vapor rub onto your chest to induce the oil’s expectorant effect.

-- Help heal and prevent scars — Add 2 drops of hyssop oil to your lotion or cream and apply topically.
+• Help heal and prevent scars — Add two drops of hyssop oil to your lotion or cream and apply topically.